woutercoppens/home-assistant-v3/README.md

 4. Enter `https://github.com/woutercoppens/home-assistant-v3.git` in the address bar at the bottom left of the window.
 Select Integration from the Category list and click ADD.

 ![github](/pictures/hacs_add_repository.png)

 ![new_repository](/pictures/hacs_new_repository.png)

-5. In the dialog box that appears, click INSTALL.
+5. Click the new repositry.
+In the dialog box that appears, click DOWNLOAD THIS REPOSITORY WITH HACS.

 ![install](/pictures/hacs_download_repository.png)